myeon9h/PlanRAG/README.md

-# PlanRAG: An Iterative Plan-then-Retrieval Augmented Generation for Generative Large Language Models as Decision Makers
+# PlanRAG: A Plan-then-Retrieval Augmented Generation for Generative Large Language Models as Decision Makers
 Accepted at NAACL 2024 Main: (document will be shared soon)

 ## Setup